tick/tick-api/sections/projects.md

 Get projects
 ------------

+* `GET /projects.json` will return opened projects.
-* `GET /projects.json` will return up to 100 opened projects.
-Check the next page for more results by adding the `page` parameter to your request.
+* `GET /projects/closed.json` will return closed projects.

+* The first request returns up to 100 records and you can check the next page for more results by adding the `page` parameter to your request.
 For example, `page=2`, then `page=3`, and so on until you get an empty response.

 ```json
 [